|

 between the test bench and the model under test.
 Signal information is repeated at several levels of

-the test bench so that a change in the signal information requires a tedious rewriting of the test bench
+the test bench, so a change in the signal information requires a tedious rewriting of the test bench

 code.
-Test bench code is more difficult to maintain then a regular design model because the code is
+Test bench code is more difficult to maintain than a regular design model because the code is

 not broken apart into simple units.
-Each timing transaction usually drives and monitors most of the
+Each timing transactor usually drives and monitors most of the

 input/output port signals of the model under test.
 TestBencher solves this problem by maintaining the